rcpacheco/rcpacheco.github.io/index.md

 ###Motivation

-This blog contains information regardin my peronal interests.
+This blog contains information regarding my personal interests.
 I share the code in this repositories with the intention to contribute back to the open source community.

 I will publish the work under an MIT licence so that you can use freely the code.

 ###[100DaysOfCode](https://github.com/rcpacheco/100-days-of-code).